 Ecclefechan butter tarts are often laid out on festive tables along with other traditional Scottish foods.
 They can look particularly festive if dried or candied cherries are included in the fruit mix.

 There are at least two commercial brands available, one made by Sainsbury’s under its “Taste the Difference” line, and the other made by the Walker’s Shortbread company.
 Both have dropped the use of the word “butter” in the name, and refer to the tarts as just “Ecclefechan Tarts.”
+This packaging on the Walker’s, though, shows it still in the product description.

 The tarts are named after the town of Ecclefechan (Scottish Gaelic: Eaglais Fheichein), a small town in Scotland.
 It is close to the English border, being just 11 minutes by car north of the famous Scottish border town Gretna Green.